How can we help you?

 auth-user-pass secret

-Now, we need to create a new file named secret, where the NordVPN service credentials will be stored.
+You must create a new secret file to store the NordVPN service credentials.
 To do so, run the following command:

 nano /etc/openvpn/secret

-It will create the new file and open it using the nano text editor.
+It will create and open a new file using the nano text editor.

-In the first line of the file enter your NordVPN service username, and the second - NordVPN service password.
+In the first line of the file, enter your NordVPN service username, and in the second line, your NordVPN service password.

-You can find your NordVPN service credentials (service username and service password) in the Nord Account dashboard:
+You can find your NordVPN service credentials (username and password) in the Nord Account dashboard.

-1. Change the file’s extension from .ovpn to .conf, which will allow OpenVPN to find it automatically by its extension.
+1. Change the file's extension from .ovpn to .conf, allowing OpenVPN to find it automatically by its extension.

 To do so, you can use the mv command: